nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Introduction

 TaSc is a task manager for users to manage their schedules using only keyboard commands.
 Users can add and manipulate tasks and events with options such as deadline, recurrence, and tags.
-TaSc is a desktop application written in Java, and does not require an active Internet connection to work.
+TaSc is a desktop application written in Java, and its GUI is built using JavaFx.

-In this guide, you will find all necessary information about the design and implementation of TaSc to join the development of TaSc.
-Each section starts with a high-level overview of a component, which goes into further details in its subsections.
-You may skip
+This guide contains all necessary information for both new and experienced contributors to the development of TaSc.
+Each section provides an overview on the topic, which goes into further details in its subsections.
+Throughout your development of TaSc, as each subsection is relatively self-contained, you may revisit the topics that most interest you.

 ## Table of Contents